hainguyents13/mechvibes/README.md

 - Selected set and volume will be saved every time you change them for next use.
 - Select set bases on keycap types, lubed or silenced switches are comming soon, I'm working on it.

-This app using `gkm` package which requires **Java** to run, `iohook` doesn't require Java but I cannot use it in current Electron version.

 ### How to use

 - Download it from [Releases](https://github.com/hainguyents13/mechvibes/releases/latest)